 Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
 There is parking available for 1 cars in the space provided.
 Regrettably there is no smoking.
-A maximum of 2 well behaved dogs may stay in the barn at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.
-There is a cot and high chair available on request.
+A maximum of 2 well behaved dogs may stay at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.

 General Booking Information